James Dunnigan

 Biography :

-James Dunnigan received his BA Hons and MA from McGill University, where he worked under the supervision of Professors Maggie Kilgour and Miranda Hickman.
-He is currently working toward an analysis of Ezra Pound's "Cantos" as an Ovidian epic in the vein of the "Metamorphoses."
-He is also more generally interested in the reception of Latin poetry (especially Virgil and Ovid) across English literature.
-Adjacent interests include Canadian poetry, French poetry, American poetry, Anne Carson, René Char, joual, fish, blues, socialism, gas stoves, liturgy, the stars.
-He writes poetry and edits for Cactus Press (Montreal)
+James Dunnigan received his BA Hons and MA from McGill University, where he worked under the supervision of Maggie Kilgour and Miranda Hickman.
+His dissertation analyzes Ezra Pound's reception of the Roman poet Ovid in "The Cantos."
+He is also more generally interested in epic poetry and the reception of Latin classics (Virgil and Ovid) across English literature.
+Adjacent interests include Canadian, French and American poetry, Milton, Anne Carson, gastronomy, astronomy, history and geopolitics.
+James writes poetry and edits for Cactus Press (Montreal) and Black Sails Publications (Toronto).
+His work has appeared in Event Magazine, CV2, HA&L, Maisonneuve Magazine, The Imagist and other publications across Canada.

 List of Publications

-"Richard Parker, Ed.
-Readings in the Cantos, Vol. 1." in: Textual Practice (Book Review)
+• "Richard Parker, Ed.
+Readings in the Cantos, Vol. 1." in: Textual Practice

 Additional Information